-As the electricity grid is being decarbonised steadily in most countries and in order to account the future energy related emissions more accurately it is proposed that the carbon emission factors used to estimate B6 impacts consider the future decarbonisation of the electricity grid.
-Where no decarbonisation projection for the national electricity grid is available, assessors may use the most recent carbon emission factors that are available for their region.
+As the electricity grid is being decarbonized steadily in most countries, and in order to account for future energy-related emissions more accurately, it is proposed that the carbon emission factors used to estimate B6 impacts consider the future decarbonization of the electricity grid.
+Where no decarbonization projection for the national electricity grid is available, assessors may use the most recent carbon emission factors that are available for their region.